B1naryDrag0n/DwagonStrim/kaizoJourney.md

 ---
 ## Completed

-Hacks I've beaten 100% in order I have beaten them.
+Hacks I've completed 100% in the order I have beaten them.
 Here is my SMW journey so far:

 1. [**Of Jumps and Platforms**](https://www.smwcentral.net/?p=section&a=details&id=23814) (standard) by Darolac
 2. [**Nightmare Cafe**](https://www.smwcentral.net/?p=section&a=details&id=27026) by Lush_50